Matt Luke (American football)

-Matthew Barham Luke (born October 29, 1976) is an American football coach and former player who, most recently served as the associate head coach and offensive line coach at the University of Georgia.
+Matthew Barham Luke (born October 29, 1976) is an American football coach and former player who is currently the offensive line coach at Clemson University.

-Luke was fired from his previous job as the head coach at the University of Mississippi after amassing a 15–21 record over three seasons.
+Luke previously served as the assistant head coach and offensive line coach at the University of Georgia.
+Luke was also the head coach at the University of Mississippi, amassing a 15–21 record from 2017 to 2019.

 Playing career

 Luke was born in Gulfport, Mississippi.
 He was a standout at Gulfport High School, but he was a walk-on at Ole Miss, where scholarships were limited because of NCAA sanctions.
 He played center there from 1995 to 1998, graduating in 2000.
 His father, Tommy Luke, played defensive back at Ole Miss in the 1960s while his older brother, Tom Luke, played quarterback there from 1989 to 1991.
 As a senior, he played in the 1998 Independence Bowl against Texas Tech.

 Coaching career

 Assistant coach

 Luke exhausted his eligibility after the 1999 season but joined the coaching staff as a graduate assistant.
 After graduating from Ole Miss in 2000 with a Bachelor of Business Administration, he took a job with Murray State University as an offensive line coach.
 Following the 2001 season, he returned to Ole Miss to coach offensive line and tight ends under head coach David Cutcliffe.
 Ole Miss fired Cutcliffe after the 2004 season, but new head coach Ed Orgeron retained Luke as part of his staff.

 Luke departed Ole Miss in 2006 to be reunited with Cutcliffe at the University of Tennessee, where Cutcliffe was the assistant head coach and offensive coordinator under head coach Phillip Fulmer.
 Luke coached the offensive line and tight ends at Tennessee for two seasons (2006–2007).

 In early 2008, Duke University hired Cutcliffe as its new head coach, and Cutcliffe brought several Tennessee assistants with him, including Luke.
 At Duke, Luke was co-offensive coordinator with responsibility for the running game, while also coaching the offensive line.
 Luke departed Duke at the end of the 2011 season to rejoin the Ole Miss coaching staff under new head coach Hugh Freeze.
 At Ole Miss, he had a similar role: co-offensive coordinator and offensive line coach.